 daily.
 Eating frequently will help keep your blood-sugar levels stabilized and curb hunger.
 If you’re on-the-go and don’t have time to prepare a healthy snack before heading out, our South Beach Diet 100-Calorie Snack Bars, Good to God Bars, or Protein Fit Bars are a convenient way to make strategic snacking part of your day.
 They are good sources of protein and fiber and can be enjoyed starting on Phase 2.

 skip exercise.
 Getting regular exercise should be fun.
 Consider adding a new activity like yoga, Pilates, or Latin dancing to your routine, and then sign up for classes at a local Y or gym.
 Or try interval walking outdoors in your neighborhood.
 You’ll find a complete interval walking program (as well as core-strengthening exercises) in Dr. Arthur Agatston's book The South Beach Diet Supercharged.

-Whatever exercise plan you decide to undertake, be sure to create a schedule that you can stick to and that will allow you to work out at least 20 minutes a
+Whatever exercise plan you decide to undertake, be sure to create a schedule that you can stick to and that will allow you to work out at least 20 minutes most days of the week.

 - Seek support.
 Look to your friends and family for encouragement.
 They may want to join you as you embark on your journey to a healthier life, but even if they don’t actively participate, they can still offer support.
 If your own friends or family aren't available, you can find a new friend to follow the plan with on the South Beach Diet Message Boards.
 Not a member?
 Join today!